-Pucón, Chile is a great place to visit if you’re looking for an adventure.
-Not only is there a wide variety of outdoor activities to enjoy, but the town itself is very charming.
+Pucón, Chile, is a great place to visit if you’re looking for an adventure.
+There is a wide variety of outdoor activities, and the town is charming.
 If you’re looking for a place to stay in Pucón, here are a few recommendations:

-If you’re looking for a luxurious stay, the Cabañas del Lago Hotel & Spa is a great option.
-The hotel has its own private beach on Lake Villarrica, and there are plenty of activities to keep you busy both on and off the property.
+If you’re looking for a luxurious stay, the Cabañas del Lago Hotel & Spa is a superb option.
+The hotel has its private beach on Lake Villarrica, and plenty of activities keep you busy both on and off the property.

-If you’re looking for something a bit more rustic, the Hotel Antumalal is a great option.
-The lodge is located in the Andes Mountains and offers stunning views of the surrounding area.
+When searching for a bit more rustic, the Hotel Antumalal is an excellent choice.
+The lodge is in the Andes Mountains and offers stunning views of the surrounding area.
 There are also plenty of activities to keep you busy, including hiking, horseback riding, and mountain biking.

 How much does it cost to bungee jump from helicopters?